This Old House

 Simple navigation organized the way users think

-This Old House creates content that's incredibly useful for a wide variety of people of varying age and gender.
+This Old House creates content that's incredibly useful for a wide variety of people of varying ages and gender.
 Using quick user tests with actual magazine subscribers and site users, we simplified the site's navigation around "user modes" that reflected what's common among all users; what they're there to do.
-People come to the site looking to watch one of the shows, learn how to do something, or get inspiration and ideas for projects they're still thinking about and planning.
+People come to the site looking to watch one of the shows, learn how to do something or get inspiration and ideas for projects they're still thinking about and planning.

 Galleries and steps that don't wear fingers out